Unique-Usman/clearit/contributing.md

 ### Bug Reports

-If you encounter a bug or issue, please open a new [issue](link-to-issues) on GitHub.
+If you encounter a bug or issue, please open a new [issue] on GitHub.
 Include detailed steps to reproduce the problem.

 ### Feature Requests

 Have an idea for a new feature?
-Submit a [feature request](link-to-feature-requests) and describe it thoroughly.
+Submit a and describe it thoroughly.

 ### Pull Requests